Pretty and great to drive, Porsche's 924 coupe is also something of a sports car bargain. Here's what you need to know before buying one.

 WHAT TO LOOK FORBODYWORK & CHASSIS

 One of the biggest myths surrounding the 924 concerns its resistance – or otherwise – to body corrosion.
-Bar-room ‘experts’ will blithely tell you that all Porsches were galvanised at the factory, and therefore cannot rust, but this is only partly true – some cars lacked this protection on the doors, bonnet and front wings.
+Bar-room ‘experts’ will blithely tell you that all Porsches were galvanised at the factory, and therefore cannot rust, but this is only partly true.
+Cars built prior to 1980/1981 were only partially galvanised, so early models need care when it comes to checking for rust.

 The standard 924’s engine may be the least powerful, but it’s also one of the least troublesome, not least as it’s a non-interference engine, meaning a snapped cambelt doesn’t necessarily mean a detonated engine.
 However, changing the 924’s cambelt is relatively straightforward, so make sure it’s been done recently.
 Diligent owners will have replaced the tensioner pulley at the same time.